Manoz/Hello-Cat---A-Messenger-Bot/README.md

 If you want cat pictures, the command is `cat category format`

 * cat: the keyword that ask for a cat picture
 * category: the category based on thecatapi.com.
 Here is the [complete list ](http://thecatapi.com/api/categories/list).
-Some categories doesn't work so I've made a good const in the app : `const validCategory = ['hats', 'space', 'sunglasses', 'boxes', 'caturday', 'ties', 'dream', 'sinks', 'clothes'];`
+Some categories doesn't work so I've verified all working categories and added them to an array `const tests = { category: ['hats', 'space', 'sunglasses', 'boxes', 'caturday', 'ties', 'dream', 'sinks', 'clothes'] };`.
+I will add a better way to verify them later.
 * format: jpg, png or gif

 **Request example:** cat space gif